kakopappa/ble-light-bulb/README.md

 # Bluetooth Smart Light Bulb control using ESP32
 Control a BLE Consmart/Triones/Flyidea light bulb with ESP32.

 Since HUE lights are expensive I was looking for an cheap alternative solution.
 While searching on AliExpress I found this https://www.aliexpress.com/item/4000262654874.html?spm=a2g0s.9042311.0.0.5c6a4c4d3CjxVb light bulb which can be controlled using BLE.
-This project demonstrates how to BLE lights using a ESP32.

 Sinric Pro integration next